wanghy8166/database_exporter/README.md

 ## Why It Exists

 Database exporter started from [SQL Exporter](https://github.com/free/sql_exporter) which started off as an exporter for Microsoft SQL Server, for which no reliable exporters exist.
-But what is the point of a configuration driven Database exporter, if you're going to use it along with 2 more exporters with wholly different world views and configurations, because you also have MySQL, Oracle and PostgreSQL instances to monitor?
+Additional support was added for MySQL, Oracle, DB2, Clickhouse and PostgreSQL.

 A couple of alternative database agnostic exporters are available:
 [database_exporter](https://github.com/justwatchcom/database_exporter)